metaesque/meta/README.md

       # The above will tromp on testdata/repo, recreating subdirs for all
       # baselangs supported so far.
 This may (or may not) break unit tests.

+## Defining a non-language schema and using it in Python code.

+- First, create the schema file by going to $METAROOT/src/schema and creating a subdirectory named 'xyz' if you are defining Meta(Xyz).
+  - Copy a schema.meta file from a sibling directory into 'xyz' and modify it to define all desired constructs.

+- In python code:
+  - Define a root construct:

+      class XyzRootConstruct < metax.c.Construct #:
+        Abstract superclass of all Meta(Xyz) constructs.
+      scope:

+        meta
+        lifecycle scope:
+          config, config_path = metax.root.Object.Config()
+          meta_root = config['src_root']
+          cls.MetaData = {
+            /###############
+            /# Meta(Xyz) #
+            /###############
+            'xyz': {
+              'schema': os.path.join(
+                meta_root, 'src', 'schema', 'xyz', 'schema.meta'),
+              'name': 'Xyz',
+              'parent': 'meta',
+              'toplevel': ['fixme'],
+              'constructs': {
+                /# FIX THESE!
+                'cons1': Cons1Construct,
+                'cons2': Cons2Construct,
+                'consn': ConsnConstruct,
+              },
+              'baselangs': {},
+              'basesels': [],
+            }
+          }
+        end lifecycle;

+        ...
+      end;

+  - Define subclasses of XyzRootConstruct for each construct defined in the schema/xyz/schema.meta file

+      class FamilyConstruct < XyzRootConstruct #:
+        The 'person' construct.
+      scope:

+        ... add fields as appropriate ...

+        method kind : str scope:
+          return 'family'

+        method expandMeta scope:
+          /# This should parse the construct and initialize construct-specific /# fields
+        end;

+        method translateMeta scope:
+          /# For non-language schemas, what happens in expandMeta() and what /# happens in translateMeta() is rather fuzzily defined ... up to you. end;

+      end;

+      class PersonConstruct < XyzRootConstruct #:
+        The 'person' construct.
+      scope:

+        method kind : str scope:
+          return 'person'

+        ...
+      end;

+  - To setup a compiler for input written in Meta(Xyz):

+      import metastrap
+      sys.argv = ['faux', '-L', 'xyz', '-A', '0']
+      Compiler, command, metacli = metastrap.ImportMeta()
+      Compiler.Initialize(metadata=XyzRootConstruct.MetaData)
+      metac = Compiler(metal=metacli.metalang, basel=None)

+  - To parse a .meta file in Meta(Xyz) format: metafile, errors, warnings = metac.processMeta(path) if not metafile.hasErrors(show=True): scope = metafile.construct().attrval('scope:')
+        top = scope[0]
+        top.write()

 ## Implementing semantics of types without a prefix

 - For primitive types, it makes sense that the implicit prefix should be '@'